nancynobody/express_dispatcher/README.md

 Create a Twilio account and get a Twilio nmber

 #### Step 1: Setup Server

-- clone the repo
-- customize what you want your messages to say
+You can use whatever server or serverless setup you want for this depending on your application.

+Config file includes comtomizations for messages, etc.

-- create .env file and add your Twilio credentials
+Don't forget to add your Twilio credentials to .env

-- run nodejs app
+# Next Steps (notes for me)
+* Never got around to adding a front end web interface for eay setup without the need for a developer to spin up a server, probably a nice feature to add.

+* Other TODO's including writing test scripts, etc all in src